onexianjian/v8wiki/Merging-&-Patching.md

 If one of the builders is not green after handling your patch, revert the merge immediately.
 A bot (AutoTagBot) will take care of the correct versioning after a 10 minute wait.

+# Patching a version used on Canary/Dev

+In case you need to patch a Canary/Dev version, which should not happen often follow these instructions:

+## Step 1: Merge to roll branch
+Example version used is 2.4.4.

+    tools/release/roll_merge.py --branch 5.7.433 af3cf11

+## Step 2: Make Chromium aware of the fix
+Example Chromium branch used is 2978

+    $ git checkout chromium/2978
+    $ git merge 5.7.433.1
+    $ git push

+## Step 3: The end

+Chrome/Chromium should should pick of the change when they build automatically.

 # FAQ

 ## I get an error during merge that is related to tagging.
 What should I do?